perlun/perlun.eu.org/_i18n/en/_posts/2017-09-30-when-gdb-makes-you-confused.md

 (I felt more and more like a private detective rather than a software engineer at this very point... hunting my suspect, trying to nail him or her down with whatever measure needed...)

 I also noted something else very interesting at this point.
 The system startup had now turned _instantaneous_.
 It used to take quite a long time to start up chaos, it felt like there was a timeout somewhere, which would eventually be firing.
-This timeout was not supposedly gone, probably because I had commented out the specific line that was causing it.
+This timeout was now supposedly gone, probably because I had commented out the specific line that was causing it.

 Something very important at this time was to avoid making too many changes at the same time.
-Instead, try changin a few lines, recompile and reboot the VM, verify if it works/doesn't work, and then back to zero.
+Instead, try changing a few lines, recompile and reboot the VM, verify if it works/doesn't work, and then back to zero.
 Over and over again.
 It you make too big a change at once, you will have a much harder time knowing which part of it actually caused the change in behavior, _if_ and _when_ the behavior changes.

 Then I realized it, while looking at the code.